-D6 ACCREDITED LEARNING AND ACCREDITATION OF EXPERIENTIAL LEARNING (AL AND AEL)
+D6 ACCREDITED LEARNING AND ACCREDITATION OF EXPERIENTIAL LEARNING Definitions:

-Definitions:

-Accredited Learning (AL) is defined as formal learning which includes learning assessed and credit-rated and/or certificated by the University or an external institution of higher education or similar awarding body, and formal learning which has not been assessed but which is capable of assessment for the purpose of the award of University credit.
+Accredited Learning (AL): is defined as formal learning which includes learning assessed and credit-rated and/or certificated by the University or an external institution of higher education or similar awarding body, and formal learning which has not been assessed but which is capable of assessment for the purpose of the award of University credit.
 Accredited and/or certificated learning may be recognised by the University as contributing to the credit requirements of its awards.
-Accredited learning may be prior to, or concurrent with, learning undertaken under the Academic Regulations.
+Accredited learning may be prior to, or concurrent with, learning undertaken under the Academic Regulations and Procedures.

-Accredited Experiential Learning (AEL) is defined as learning achieved through experience gained by an individual outside formalised learning arrangements where the learning outcomes are open to assessment by the University.
+Accredited Experiential Learning (AEL): is defined as learning achieved through experience gained by an individual outside formalised learning arrangements where the learning outcomes are open to assessment by the University.

 - D6.1R The University may recognise credit or credit equivalence achieved from successful study in other institutions as contributing to awards of the University.
-Such study may have been completed before or be undertaken in parallel with assessment of a student for an award of the University. - D6.2P To be recognised as contributing credit to an award of the University, the evidence of the accredited learning must be capable of demonstrating: - i authenticity, by evidence that the applicant completed what was claimed; - ii direct comparison, by evidence of a matching of the learning outcomes with those expected of comparable specified modules or units of study approved by the University for the award sought; - iii currency, by evidence that the learning achieved is in keeping with expectations of knowledge current in the area of expertise required. - D6.3R Students registered for a University award who undertake a period of approved study outside the UK which is assessed by another institution may in accordance with the Academic Regulations for accredited learning transfer the credit achieved towards the University award - D6.4R Marks or grades awarded by another institution may not be transferred to contribute towards a classification for honours or to the granting of an award with merit or distinction. - D6.5P Monitoring the application of accredited learning and accredited experiential learning processes is the responsibility of appropriate faculty committees and reference to it shall be included in the faculty's annual monitoring processes and the faculty's report on the programme or award.
-Monitoring of policy and practice on accredited learning and accredited experiential learning generally and of the rigour and consistency in the application of accredited learning and accredited experiential learning and accredited experiential learning of the rigour and consistency in the application of accredited learning and accredited experiential learning for the quality and Standards Committee.
+Such study may have been completed before or be undertaken in parallel with assessment of a student for an award of the University. - D6.2P To be recognised as contributing credit to an award of the University, the evidence of the accredited learning must be capable of demonstrating: - a. authenticity, by evidence that the applicant completed what was claimed; - b. direct comparison, by evidence of a matching of the learning outcomes with those expected of comparable specified modules or units of study approved by the University for the award sought; - c. currency, by evidence that the learning achieved is in keeping with expectations of knowledge current in the area of expertise required. - D6.3R Students registered for a University award who undertake a period of approved study outside the UK which is assessed by another institution may in accordance with the Academic Regulations and Procedures for accredited learning transfer the credit achieved towards the University award. - D6.4R Marks or grades awarded by another institution may not be transferred to contribute towards a classification for honours or to the granting of an award with merit or distinction. - D6.5P Monitoring the application of accredited learning and accredited experiential learning processes is the responsibility of appropriate faculty committees and reference to it shall be included in the faculty's annual